How to Bake the Perfect Cheesecake

 Custards tend to be soft and may weep.
 To give your cheesecake more structure, consider adding one to two tablespoons of cornstarch or flour.
 For a creamier cheesecake, leave the starch out.

 Cheesecakes primarily rely on eggs for the structure.
-Not only does the egg mixture have to reach 160 to 170 degrees to coagulate, but the filling must have enough eggs.
-In our experience, one egg per eight-ounce package of cream cheese plus a little milk or cream is about right.
+Not only does the egg mixture have to reach a temperature to coagulate, but the filling must have enough eggs.
+In our experience, one egg per eight-ounce package of cream cheese plus a little milk, sour cream, or cream is about right.

 Cheesecakes are easier to remove from a pan after they have cooled slightly.
 Let the cheesecake cool for ten minutes and then with a spatula or thin-bladed knife, run the blade between the cake and the pan.
 If you let the cheesecake cool for any longer than that, it may start to contract and, with the cake stuck to the pan, crack.
 A nonstick pan not only makes the release easier but may help keep the cheesecake from cracking.